 To charge a mobile device in a car via the cigarette lighter, you will need to use an adapter and a charging cable.
 First, you’ll need to insert the adapter in the cigarette lighter slot, then connect the charging cable.
-In most cases, the car should be running in order to the charging to commence.
+In most cases, the car should be running in order for the charging to commence.
+Some cars do allow power to be drawn from the cigarette lighter socket even when the engine is off.
+It largely depends on the design of the car’s electrical system.
+However, having the car running is generally a good idea, as it ensures that the car’s battery is being charged by the alternator while the phone is being charged.

 Adapters come in different styles and sizes.
 They can have one or multiple USB ports and they also can have different charging speeds ranging from 1A to 2A or even higher.
 The more amps an adapter has, the faster your phone will charge.

 As a safety measure, you should be sure that both the adapter and charging cable are not defective.
 Otherwise, it may damage the phone or it will not charge properly.
-Mobile devices usually run on 5V of power, so using the 12V cigarette lighter has potential risks.
-Using an adapter will help solve the higher voltage issue since it can regulate the power to meet the requirements of a smartphone, but if it’s effective, then it might damage your phone.
+Mobile devices usually run on 5V of power, so in order to use the 12V cigarette lighter, the power needs to be transformed to an acceptable value.
+Using an adapter will help solve the higher voltage issue since it can regulate the power to meet the requirements of a smartphone.
+But if the adapter is defective, then it might damage your phone.

 Can you charge your phone in the car when the car is off?